Watergardens Town Centre: Transport connections

 Watergardens is serviced by the adjacent Watergardens railway station, with all Metro Trains Sunbury line and some V/Line Bendigo line trains stopping at the station.
 Seven bus routes originate at Watergardens station, with the 476 to Moonee Ponds Junction making additional stops to the north of the main complex building and outside the homemaker centre complex.

 Tenants

-Watergardens Town Centre has more than 115000 m2 of floor space, comprising 250 stores including two Woolworths supermarkets, Aldi, Big W, Kmart, Rebel Sport, JB Hi-Fi, Hoyts, with Zone Bowling & Timezone on the rooftop.
-Tenants at the adjacent homemaker centre include Bunnings Warehouse and Harvey Norman.
+Watergardens Town Centre has more than 115000 m2 of floor space, comprising 250 stores including a Woolworths supermarket, Aldi, Big W, Kmart, Rebel Sport, JB Hi-Fi, Hoyts, with Zone Bowling & Timezone on the rooftop.
+Tenants at the adjacent homemaker centre include Bunnings and Harvey Norman.